team-techchef/bgbl/src/data/pages/publications.md

 essaysArticles:
   title: Essays & Articles
   publications:
-    - title: "The Mother of All Stories"
+    - title: 'The Mother of All Stories'
       image:
-        alt: "The Mother of All Stories"
+        alt: 'The Mother of All Stories'
         src: /imgs/pub_tmoas.webp
       link: /pdfs/pub_tmoas.pdf
       linkText: READ THE FULL STORY